Substance Abuse Counselor Certification Through NAADAC and IC&RC: Complete Guide

 About the IC&RC – International Certification and Reciprocity Consortium

 The International Certification and Reciprocity Consortium was founded in 1981.
-But despite starting later than the NAADAC, the IC&RC has seen impressive growth — as of August 2024, 49 states (excluding Alaska) are home to IC&RC-affiliated certification boards.
-They also have affiliates in India, Guam, Germany, and more.
+But despite starting later than the NAADAC, the IC&RC has seen impressive growth.
+As of November 2024, 47 U.S. states have active IC&RC-affiliated certification boards.
+California and Alaska are not currently active IC&RC members.
+The IC&RC also has international affiliates in countries including India, Guam, and Germany.
+Like the NAADAC, the IC&RC has three main levels of counselor certification in addition to credentials for peer recovery specialists and other professionals.

 1. Alcohol and Drug Counselor (ADC): a certification that equips counselors to take part in every stage of the recovery process under supervision.